 As mission agencies got involved in developing ethnic information, they were not always informed of the standard terminology and approaches of the academic disciplines.
 This led to certain anomalies in the legacy data inherited by the later more anthropologically trained researchers and data managers now commonly carrying out ethnic research.

 Many errors were made in early people group lists, due to the erroneous and simplistic assumption that a language represented an ethnicity.
-(I address this in Languages and Peoples.)
+(I address this in Peoples and Languages.)
 Also it seemed some people just made up their own terms and categories without reference to disciplines specifically developed to deal with this, like Anthropology or Sociology, and related disciplines.

 At the same time, we have to take seriously the common general conventions that prevail, following the weight of preference in drawing lines of distinctions in unclear cases of ethnic sub-groupings or super-groupings.